Combined water and rock activities

 Combined water and rock activities is a term which refers to any activity where a multi-discipline approach needs to be adopted to provide appropriate management and safety cover, this will often include rules for a variety of activities to be followed or permits to be held.

 The diversity of these types of activity led to specific guidance notes being issued by the Adventurous Activities Industry Advisory Committee (AAIAC).
-These notes assist the Adventurous Activities Licensing Service (AALS) in their assessment of providers who come within scope of legislation, typically commercial providers, and are a useful guide to best practice.
+These notes assist the Adventurous Activities Licensing Authority (AALA in their assessment of providers who come within the scope of the legislation, typically commercial providers, and are a useful guide to best practice.

 Management

 Within Scouting these activities are managed using the rules for the elements of the activity.
 So for example, if the activity involves swimming and climbing then both sets of rules must be followed at appropriate points within the activity.
-In the majority of cases this kind of activity will be led by one person with both sets of skills, however there may be occasions where the activity is delivered by a team of people who between them have the skills and qualifications for the elements of the activity.
-In these cases there must be one single designated leader who will oversee the whole activity, this follows the leader in charge principle which must be applied to all activities.
-The designated leader has responsibility for co-ordinating all adults and young people.
-Recent experience has shown that accidents can happen when there isn't a leader clearly designated as being in charge overall, or when that person makes an assumption that other people are looking after safety issues.
+In the majority of cases, this kind of activity will be led by one person with both sets of skills, however, there may be occasions where the activity is delivered by a team of people who between them have the skills and qualifications for the elements of the activity.
+In these cases there must be one single designated volunteer who will oversee the whole activity, this follows the volunteer in charge principle which must be applied to all activities.
+The designated volunteer has responsibility for coordinating all adults and young people.
+Recent experience has shown that accidents can happen when there isn't a volunteer designated as being in charge overall, or when that person makes an assumption that other people are looking after safety issues.
 Responses to accidents are also impaired in such circumstances.

-The designated leader should have really good knowledge of the location that the activity is taking place.
-This includes knowledge of rescue points, tidal information and potential impact the weather could have on this location.
+The designated leader should have really good knowledge of the location where the activity is taking place.
+This includes knowledge of rescue points, tidal information and the potential impact the weather could have on this location.

-All activities require the approval of the relevant Commissioner as outlined in POR rule 9.1, the Commissioner will consider the planning and management of the activity prior to approval.
+All activities require the approval of the relevant Lead Volunteer as outlined in POR rule 9.1, the Lead Volunteer will consider the planning and management of the activity before approval.

 Definitions